 According to Trans Student Educational Resources “queer youth of color face unique hardships that lead to extreme amounts of discrimination.”
-To address these concerns and help build confidence, the Center’s Youth First program has hosts a monthly support and discussion group, Queer Youth of Color (QYOC) for LGBTQ+ youth of color, ages 12-18.
+To address these concerns and help build confidence, the Center’s Youth First program has hosts a monthly support and discussion group, Queer Youth of Color (QYOC) for LGBTQIA+ youth of color, ages 12-18.
 QYOC is a peer-to-peer support group that is facilitated by community volunteers that serve as mentors for the youth.
 Some topics that are discussed include embracing your identities, representation, visibility, self-worth and healthy relationships.

 “QYOC Nights give me a chance to be around other kids that I can relate to and discuss things I don’t always feel comfortable talking about.
 It’s nice to talk to adults who respect us and understand our perspective and experiences… I feel hopeful when I hear their stories and how they made it through their teen years.
 It makes me feel like I can be successful, too.”